 10. Advertising and promotion

-The sums that you spend on marketing your products and services are a legitimate business expense in the eyes of the tax authorities.
+The sums that you spend on marketing your products and services, or generating leads are a legitimate business expense in the eyes of the tax authorities.
 Here are some expenses that apply:

 - Press advertisements

 - Payments for your website

 The deductions listed above are essentially standard, meaning that a majority of small business owners can (and probably have) used some or all of them to reduce their income.
 Now let’s come to several write offs that could be overlooked due to their lesser-known nature or specific focus on niche industries: